mpio56M/career-prep--job-search/sections-of-a-cover-letter/gpa.md

-I have worked hard at maintaining a GPA of 3.5 while working full-time at ABC.
+I have worked hard at maintaining a GPA of X.XX.
+In addition to my full-time academic schedule, I work (PART or FULL)-time at JOB as a ROLE.